kukuu/RBAC/README.md

 CI/CD Pipeline:

 - Set up a continuous integration and delivery pipeline using tools like Jenkins, CircleCI, or GitHub Actions to automate testing and deployment.

+## Security

+### Data Encryption:

+- Encrypt sensitive data at rest and in transit using TLS for data in transit and AES-256 for data at rest.
+Input Validation:

+- Validate all input data on both the client and server sides to prevent SQL injection, XSS, and other common attacks.
+Security Headers:

+- Use security headers like Content-Security-Policy, X-Content-Type-Options, and X-Frame-Options to protect against various web vulnerabilities.
+Regular Audits:

+- Conduct regular security audits and penetration testing to identify and mitigate potential vulnerabilities.